 20mM Tris-MES pH 6.5, 8M urea, 200mM NaCl and 0.05% Tween-20.

 Encephalitis protein although stable at 4°C for 1 week, should be stored below -18°C.

 Safety Data Sheet

-Immunoreactive with sera of encephalitis virus infected individuals.
+Immunoreactive with sera from JEV-infected individuals.

 ProSpec's products are furnished for LABORATORY RESEARCH USE ONLY.
 The product may not be used as drugs, agricultural or pesticidal products, food additives or household chemicals.